 How to Handle Common Dental Emergencies

 Dental emergencies come in two flavors: sudden injury and infections that develop over time.
-In either case, your emergency dentist in Colorado Springs is ready to treat your problem.
+In either case, your emergency dentist in Briargate is ready to treat your problem.
 In the meantime, here are a few basic tips to help deal with common dental emergencies:

 First, rinse your mouth out with salt water and floss around the area to dislodge any food particles that may be causing your pain.
 If that’s not the case, you can take OTC pain medication or apply a cold compress until you reach our office.